SimonAnguish/Class-Edit-Tracker/README.md

 Lines that were added start with >

 # Need to:
-- Set the files to the same semester
 - Recheck files each day
 - Log the date that the file was changed
 - Format the changes in a nice way